This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Add the black beans and salt, and continue cooking until everything is heated.
 Turn off the heat and let the vegetables sit in the warm pan until the zucchini has finished cooking.

 - Fill each cooked zucchini half with a generous amount of the black bean mixture to assemble the zucchini boats.
 Sprinkle some shredded cheese on top, or drizzle the nacho cheese sauce over them for a vegan option.
 Return the zucchini to the oven until the cheese is warm, about 5 more minutes.
+(Turn on the broiler and watch closely if you're in a hurry; it takes about 60 seconds to brown that way.)

 - Serve the zucchini boats warm, with freshly chopped cilantro on top.
 Leftovers can be stored in an airtight container in the fridge for up to 5 days.